blakesvault/Testing-Byfron-Bypass/README.md

 - Milestone 3: 🚀 Release stable version with comprehensive documentation
 - ...

-## Contributing 🤝

-We welcome contributions from the community!
-To contribute to this project, please follow these guidelines:

-1. Fork the repository
-2. Create a new branch: `git checkout -b feature/your-feature-name`
-3. Make your changes and commit them: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin feature/your-feature-name`
-5. Open a pull request

 ## License 📄

 This project is licensed under the [MIT License](LICENSE).

 ## Contact 📧

-If you have any questions, suggestions, or would like to report a security issue, please contact us at [email@example.com].
+If you have any questions, suggestions, or would like to report a security issue, please contact us at slixaedits@gmail.com.

 ## Acknowledgements 🙏